kodydeda4/swiftui-emerald/README.md

 ## Description

-YabaiUI is a GUI for configuring
+Emerald is a GUI for configuring

 * Yabai `tiling window manager`
 * SKHD `hotkey daemon`